-Once fibre from the hides is secured, the fibre is sent to small cottage-scale fibre mills for the next steps in processing before it is returned as yarn to Kugluktuk for further product development.
+Once fibre from the hides is secured, the fibre is sent to small artisanal-scale fibre mills for the next steps in processing before it is returned as yarn to Kugluktuk for further product development.

 Yarn production that demands quality and consistency at a scale beyond artisanal hand-spinning requires a specialized cottage-scale fibre mill suitable for exotic fibres.
 There are many significant financial, and technical challenges associated with operating this kind of equipment in a remote Arctic location.
 One of many challenges is that all electricity in Kugluktuk is delivered from diesel-powered generators.
 Subsequently, the cost of power is 10 times greater than southern locations on the modern electrical grid.
 It makes sense to avoid power use wherever possible and focus on other Arctic advantages not available in southern communities.
 Certain steps in spinning yarn are not taken in Kugluktuk.
 All Nunavut Qiviut yarn production partners are small, reputable, family-run businesses in Canada and the USA that share a passion for quality production of rare natural fibre.

 Once the yarn is spun, it is shipped back to Nunavut Qiviut for further local value-added opportunities.
 Nunavut Qiviut’s owner believes that there should be enough profit in the value chain to pay fair wages to all workers who handle Nunavut Qiviut products.
-Some competitors process their yarn in countries like Peru or China and pay 10 cents on the dollar to local workers.
-Nunavut Qiviut’s owner believes this is an unfair practice that negatively impacts small cottage and micro businesses trying to build and maintain a qiviut fibre industry in North America.
+Some competitors process their yarn in countries like Peru or China and pay 10 cents on the US dollar to local workers.
+Nunavut Qiviut’s owner believes this is an unfair practice that negatively impacts small artisanal and micro businesses trying to build and maintain a qiviut fibre industry in North America.
 When qiviut is processed offshore, control of yarn quality, and production reliability is lost, while local communities suffer loss of income.

 Yarn production process and where the yarn is produced are important questions to explore when dealing with qiviut yarn retailers.
 If they don’t know, or answers are vague, you may be set to purchase qiviut fibre produced in a factory in Asia or South America, or worst case, maybe it isn't even qiviut at all.